Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 ## Scenario
 - Deploy Datalab on cloud shell
 - Deploy Datalab on Dataproc Master node
-- Connect Datalab to use a GCS repository
-- Analyse connexions between Datalab and Master and Worke node in Dataproc (Using python, java, ...)
+- Analyze connexions between Datalab and Master and Worke node in Dataproc (Using python, java, ...)

 # Dataproc